 Here are 10 pointers that can help you avoid the pitfalls and ensure that your presents arrive safely, legally, and intact.

 1. The Definition of "Gift" From the Taxman's Point of View

 Everyone knows what a gift is, right?
-Not necessarily when it comes to official rules and regs.
+Not necessarily when it comes to official rules and regulations.
 The question is not as silly as you might think.
-For purposes of excise duties and VAT, a gift must be sent from one private person to another private person (with a completed customs declaration) for use by the recipient or the recipient's immediate family.
-So, if you're thinking of letting a shop ship your present to Aunt Felicity in London, the tax man won't consider that a gift.
+For purposes of excise duties and Value Added Tax (VAT), a gift must be sent from one private person to another private person (with a completed customs declaration) for use by the recipient or the recipient's immediate family.
+So, if you're thinking of letting a shop ship your present to Aunt Felicity in London, the taxman won't consider that a gift.
 The same is true if you send someone a gift purchased on the Internet.

 Another good way of ensuring you are shopping in the right place is to notice how the goods are priced.
 Goods on a UK website will always be priced in pounds sterling.
-Usually, you'll have to pay with a credit card rather than a debit card to do this.
-Some merchants now accept international payments through paypal as well.
+Some merchants now accept international payments through PayPal as well.